Community Empowerment Through

 Black Men Healing Conference

-At this "Groundbreaking and Visionary” conference, you can expect engaging workshops, powerful speakers, and networking opportunities to connect with national and local educators and community practitioners, and learn from each other.
-Mark your calendars and prepare for a day and a half of growth and healing!
+At this conference called “Groundbreaking and Visionary,” you can expect engaging workshops, powerful speakers, and networking opportunities to connect with national and local educators and community practitioners and learn from each other.
+This conference is open to all individuals working with or in the African American community or interested in the topic.
+Register today to secure your spot.

-Sam Simmons, Behavioral Consultant, Conference Co-Creator, and co-host of the "Voices” radio show on KMOJ FM, which addresses issues important to the urban community.
+Sam Simmons, Behavioral Consultant, Conference Co-Creator, and co-host of the "Voices” radio show on KMOJ FM.

 If you never heal from what hurt you,